 Decisions are released on a rolling basis.
 Earlier completed applications typically receive earlier decisions, though timing does not reflect application competitiveness.

 Transfer credits can fulfill many Stony Brook Curriculum (SBC) requirements, including math, science, foreign language, social sciences, humanities, and arts.
-Each course is reviewed individually by Academic and Transfer Advising Services to determine SBC applicability.
+Each course is reviewed individually by Transfer Services to determine SBC applicability.
 However, WRT 102 (writing requirement) can only be satisfied with courses completed before matriculation—writing courses taken elsewhere after enrolling at Stony Brook will not transfer.

 Submit official transcripts from all colleges attended by August 15 (Fall) or January 15 (Spring).
 Stony Brook accepts up to 84 transfer credits—courses with grades of C or higher from regionally accredited institutions are evaluated for credit.
 Use the online Transfer Equivalency Database to see how courses transfer, or submit a Transfer Course Evaluation form for courses not in the database.